 “You’re not really doing well at all when it comes to that hero thing, huh?”

 “Portals, huh?”
 Adam sat up.
-“Alright, so I have many questions.
+“All right, so I have many questions.
 But we’ll get to that later.
 I just want to focus on a certain thing you said.
 Ouderkirks and their fiendish experiments?
 What experiments?”

 “You know nothing of the monster you’ve been with the last few weeks?
 I’ve had to wait patiently for the opportunity to steal you.
-Once you’re disposed of, I’ll destroy her once and for all!”
+Once you’ve been disposed of, I’ll destroy her once and for all!”